What We Have

 Christina Walker, LMSW is the Executive Director of the Third District Guardian ad Litem Program.
 In addition to dedicating herself to helping communities, families, and children, she is devoted to her silly, sassy, smart teenage twins.
 She has worked as a Parent Advocate and Social Worker, as well as being a mentor, foster parent, and Guardian ad Litem in two other districts.
 She specializes in working with children and families, as well as victims of domestic violence and sexual assault.
 In addition to her work with the Third District, she is also a Group Facilitator at the Nampa Family Justice Center.
 Helping individuals and families live a strong and healthy life is her true passion.
 She is paramount in the structuring and encouraging all Volunteers, and Staff in this program.
 She is a powerful voice of good and is monumental in pushing this good work along.

-Elisa is a new addition to the team, and is our newest Advocate Coordinator.
-Her experience comes from a variety of jobs, whether it was through the hospital systems, or court ordered programing where she facilitated parenting programs.
+Elisa is a coordinator for the Third District Guardian ad Litem Program, and comes to us with prior nonprofit, and coordinating experience.
+Her experience comes from a variety of jobs, whether it was through the hospital systems, or court ordered programming where she facilitated parenting classes.
 Elisa is bright, highly-motivated, and able to connect well with all people from all backgrounds.
 She is eager to get cases under her belt and get to know the community and children she will be helping represent.
 Elisa’s ultimate goal is to be the Program Manager of a non-profit just like Third District Guardian ad Litem Program

 Merrin has been involved in this program since it’s beginning.
 She volunteered for two years with Family Advocates and continued on when the program became the Third District Guardian ad Litem Program.
 Merrin’s passion for this work comes from her personal experience of having two little brothers adopted out of foster care.
 She uses her experiences to motivate her to help as many children in Protective Custody as she can.
 Merrin will continue to use her experience to help educate the community on this remarkable program and inspire them to join its mission to advocate for neglected and abused children.